 Gladesmore has a dedicated Safeguarding Team that manage concerns and oversee safeguarding that is led by the Designated Safeguarding Lead (DSL), Mrs Jones.
-All staff, employed at the school, undertake accredited Level 1 Safeguarding Training annually and refresher training midway through the academic year.
+All staff employed at the school undertake essential, accredited CPD Safeguarding training annually and refresher training midway through the academic year.
 All employees also complete Prevent Training and other relevant training, relating to safeguarding and child protection, at regular intervals throughout the year.

 Our Safeguarding Policy